Welcome to The Bridges Medical Practice

 Weymouth Leg Clubs

 Leg clubs are a new initiative in Weymouth which is part of the Lindsay Leg Club Foundation.
-They are spread out over 5 locations in Weymouth and operate on a drop-in basis from 9.30 - 12.00 NO APPOINTMENTS REQUIRED.

 The clubs focus on the 'social' model and are set in a non-clinical setting, generally in a community or church hall.
 They are very informal, with a friendly and social atmosphere where individuals can sit and chat, have a cup of tea or coffee, with the option to join in activities.